Killing of Philando Castile: Incident

 At one point in the video footage, an officer orders Reynolds to get on her knees and the sound of Reynolds being handcuffed can be heard.
 Reynolds' phone falls onto the ground but continues recording, and an officer periodically yells, "Fuck!"
-Video from the squad car of Joseph Kauser (where Reynolds and her daughter were put after Reynolds was handcuffed), shows Reynolds' daughter telling her, "Mom, please stop cussing and screaming 'cause I don't want you to get shooted".
+A video from the squad car of Joseph Kauser (where Reynolds and her daughter were put after Reynolds was handcuffed) shows Reynolds' daughter telling her, "Mom, please stop cussing and screaming 'cause I don't want you to get shooted".
 Reynolds was taken into custody, questioned at a police station, and released the following morning around 5:00 a.m.

 According to police and emergency audio of the aftermath obtained by the Star Tribune, at 9:06 p.m., Kauser called in the shooting, reporting: "Shots fired.
 Larpenteur and Fry."
 The dispatcher answered: "Copy.
 You just heard it?"
 Yanez then screamed: "Code three!"
 Many officers then rushed to the scene.
 One officer reports, "One adult female being taken into custody.
 Driver at gunpoint.
 Juvenile female, child, is with [another officer].
 We need a couple other squads to block off intersections."
 Another officer called in, "All officers are good.
 One suspect that needs medics."

 The day following the shooting, Reynolds said that police had "treated me like a criminal ... like it was my fault."
 She also said that officers had failed to check Castile for a pulse or to see if he was breathing for several minutes after the shooting, and instead comforted the officer who had fired the shots.
 By that afternoon, her video had been viewed nearly 2.5 million times on Facebook.